Daniel Batcheldor

-Daniel Batcheldor is an Anglo-American astrophysicist, a professor at Florida Institute of Technology, Head of the Department of Aerospace, Physics and Space Sciences, and Director of the Jacobus Kapteyn Telescope.
+Daniel Batcheldor is an Anglo-American astrophysicist, a former professor at Florida Institute of Technology and Head of the Department of Aerospace, Physics and Space Sciences, and Director of the Jacobus Kapteyn Telescope.

 Early life and education

 In 2000, Batcheldor served as a student support astronomer at the Isaac Newton Group of Telescopes with responsibilities for the Jacobus Kapteyn Telescope.
 He received a bachelor's degree in astronomy from the University of Hertfordshire in 2001, and in 2004 he completed his Ph.D. at the same institution.

 Career

 In 2010, Batcheldor moved to a faculty position at Florida Institute of Technology and became the Director of the Olin Observatory.
-In 2014, he became Head of the Department of Physics and Space Sciences at Florida Institute of Technology.
+In 2014, he became Head of the Department of Physics and Space Sciences at Florida Institute of Technology, until his departure in July 2020.

 Contributions

 Astrophysics

 Batcheldor's work includes the quantification of selection effects in the M–σ relation., the demonstration of low signal-to-noise data in published supermassive black holes mass estimates as well as comparative supermassive black holes mass measurements, and the discovery of a spatially offset supermassive black hole in the galaxy Messier 87.